-Explain that writers often combine sentences to show connections between ideas and to make writing flow smoothly; however, sometimes writers split long sentences into shorter sentences in order to vary sentence length or make ideas stand out.
-Splitting long sentences can also help writers express complex ideas in a clearer way that may be easier to read and understand.
+Explain that writers often combine sentences to show connections between ideas and to make writing flow smoothly; however, sometimes writers split long sentences into shorter sentences in order to vary sentence length or make details stand out.
+Splitting long sentences can also help writers change the pace of the narrative or create a smooth progression of events.

 Post or project the following paragraph and instruct students to work in pairs or small groups to practice splitting sentences by replacing commas and conjunctions or transitional words and phrases with periods.
-Explain to students that they may not want to split all of the sentences in order to vary the length of sentences throughout the paragraph.
+Explain to students that they may not want to split all the sentences in order to vary the length of sentences throughout the paragraph.